hoxo-m/Theseus/README.md

 ### 3.2 Basics

-Using the two prepared data frames, we first create a ship object.
+Using the two prepared data frames, we first create a `ship` object.
+The `ship` object is an instance of the R6 class `ShipOfTheseus`, designed to create Theseus plots.

 ``` r
 library(Theseus)